fromxt/fromxt.github.io/content/post/alternatives_to_firefox_send.md

 9. [Hat.sh](https://hat.sh/) (no limit since files aren't uploaded to a server)

    It's a js to en/decrypt files localy but not to send them,so you'll have to find another way to send them, but they'd be client-side encrypted.
-The other person would use it    as well to decrypt the file, which is to say you can use any cloud storage to share the file.
+The other person would use it    as well to decrypt the file,which is to say you can use any cloud storage to share the file.

 10. [Filetransfer](https://filetransfer.io/)